-The 500 'Daytona' was a response to Ford dominance, in NASCAR racing.
-The Charger was competitive power-wise - but let down by too much speed-sapping drag.
-The Charger '500' was the first attempt to redress that balance.
-Aerodynamics were key.
-The nose was enclosed - and the rear window made flush with its surrounds.
+The Charger Daytona 500 was Dodge's response to Ford dominance.
+Specifically, in the form of NASCAR racing.
+The Charger car had been competitive in terms of outright power.
+But, it had been held back by an excess of speed-sapping drag.
+The Charger '500' version was an attempt to redress the balance.
+The Charger's nose was duly enclosed.
+Its rear window fitment now sat flush with its surrounds.
 Those two changes alone made a big difference.
-The 500 won 18 races, in '69.
-Ford's 'Torino', though, won 30!
+In the '69 season, the 500 won 18 races.
+Unfortunately for Dodge, its biggest rival - the Ford Torino - won 30!
 More was clearly needed.
-The 500's nose grew 18″ - and a huge rear wing sprung up.
-This new version was 20% more efficient, in terms of airflow.
-It was dubbed the 'Daytona'.
-NASCAR's tables were turned!
+In short order, the 500's nose grew 18″.
+Most noticeably, the car sprouted a huge rear wing.
+The updated model was 20% more aerodynamically efficient.
+It was duly dubbed the Daytona.
+NASCAR's tables had turned!

-505 production cars were built - for race homologation purposes.
-But, the road-going Chargers did not sell well.
-They were gathering showroom dust - when TV came to the rescue!
+505 Daytona road cars were built.
+Racing homologation rules required it.
+Sadly - from a Dodge point of view - they did not sell well.
+But - just as the showroom dust was starting to settle - TV rode to the rescue.
 The Dukes of Hazzard series turned the Charger tide.
-In the form of the General Lee, it was the star of the show.
-The sheriff was in perpetual pursuit of the Dodge-borne Dukes!
-Though, thanks to its engine - a GM 'Magnum' V8 - 375bhp kept the good ol' boys out ahead!
-For more law-abiding drivers, there was the choice of a 4-speed manual - or 3-speed TorqueFlite 'box.
-Suspension was by torsion bars, up front - and leaf springs, to the rear.
-And there were disc brakes fore - and 'boosted' drums aft.
+Indeed, for many - in the guise of the General Lee - the Charger was the star of the show.
+Week after nerve-racking week, the Sheriff seemed in perpetual pursuit of the Dodge-borne Dukes.
+Though, thanks to its GM Magnum V8 engine - and the 375bhp it provided - the good ol' boys were able to stay out ahead!
+For real-life drivers, there was the choice of a 4-speed manual - or 3-speed TorqueFlite - gearbox.
+Suspension was by torsion bars, upfront - and leaf springs, at the rear.
+Respectively, they were connected to disc brakes and boosted drums.

-Ironically, the new nose and rear wing hindered the roadster.
-The extra weight slowed it down.
-But, it was on the NASCAR banking, that the Charger came into its own.
-Buddy Baker was in a Daytona, when he recorded NASCAR's first 200mph lap.
+Ironically, the new nose and rear wing - game-changing for the Daytona racer - hindered the roadster.
+The added weight slowed it down.
+And it was not travelling fast enough for the aerodynamic package to really kick in.
+That said - if performance took a tumble - turned heads and double-takes turned up by the shedload.
+But, it was on the oval banking that the Charger truly came into its own.
+Buddy Baker, for instance, drove a Daytona to NASCAR's first 200mph lap.
 That was in 1970 - at Talladega, Alabama.
-Named after one of the world's most iconic race-tracks, the 'Daytona' lived up to the legend!
+The car was, after all, named after one of the most iconic of race-tracks.
+The Dodge Charger Daytona 500, though, fully lived up to the legend!